tangkegaga/routerdemo/README.md

 ##### Our goal:

-is to have an arch, where we divide business logic into multiple micro front end modules(able to be put into a seperate repo), and they are able to communicate to each other while not depend on each other.
+is to have an architecture, where we divide business logic into multiple micro front end modules(able to be put into a seperate repo), and they are able to communicate to each other while not depend on each other.

 ##### To illustrate the idea, let us make this simple use case: